Innovation Exchange —

 The Health Equity Innovation Challenge

-The Health Equity Innovation Challenge has been developed as part of our second Regional Health Equity Programme, which identified mental health services for young people as being a key priority for the South West.
+The Health Equity Innovation Challenge was developed as part of our second Regional Health Equity Programme, which identified mental health and equity for young people as being a key priority for the South West.

-It is delivered by the South West AHSN’s Innovation Exchange, which is designed to help innovators implement solutions to meet the challenges faced by the health and care system in South West England.
+Delivered by the Health Innovation South West’s Innovation Exchange, it was designed to help innovators implement solutions to meet the challenges faced by the health and care system in South West England.

-The Challenge supports the South West AHSN’s purpose to transform lives through the adoption and spread of innovation in health and care, to improve population health and generate economic growth as part of the national AHSN Network.
+The Challenge supported the Health Innovation South West’s purpose to transform lives through the adoption and spread of innovation in health and care, to improve population health and generate economic growth as part of the national Health Innovation Network.

-The 2022 Health Equity Innovation Challenge is the second challenge run by the South West AHSN.
+The 2022 Health Equity Innovation Challenge was the second challenge run by Health Innovation South West.

-Please keep an eye out on this webpage and follow us on social media or contact innovation@swahsn.com for more information.
+Please keep an eye out on this webpage, follow us on social media, or contact [email protected] for more information.

 You may also be interested in